The Malawi Water Project at a Glance

-The primary method of achieving the goal of providing clean water is to train villagers on proper sanitation and hygiene and on the construction of biosand water filters.
+The primary method of providing clean water is to train villagers on proper sanitation and hygiene and on the construction of biosand water filters.
 Our services include providing materials to construct the filters, train people on the construction of the filters, distribute the filters to the target population, train villagers on the proper use and maintenance of the filters and monitor and evaluate the usage and effectiveness of the filters.

 Deaths due to water borne illness are particularly high in children under 5 years of age.
 Illness in older children and adults results in their inability to work, inability to attend school, and extra costs for medication.
 The Malawi Water Project is an important program for these villages because we can eliminate water borne illness and provide a most important resource, clean water!

 Our service improves the ability of families to care for children and achieve goals of self-sufficiency.
 The cost to provide a filter to a family is a small investment in comparison to cost of illness in terms of health and economic issues.
 The program saves children’s lives through providing a basic necessity of life.

 The mission of The Malawi Water Project is to eliminate water borne illness in Malawi by providing clean, safe drinking water through a network of agencies and programs.
 Our services will provide training on the construction and maintenance of the bio sand water filter as well as on techniques of proper sanitation and hygiene.
 We will also provide funding for the training and construction materials, distribution, monitoring and evaluation.
 Our services will provide opportunities for self sufficiency through providing employment.